Graduate School of Education and Human Development records

 Collection Scope and Content

-Materials in this collection include Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, and a video tape, and range in date from 1930 to 2011.
+Materials in this collection include Reading Center client files, student papers, reports, newsletters, pamphlets, a time capsule, a video tape and websites, and range in date from 1930 to 2011.
 Materials were put on exhibit in the Fall of 2004 in the Gelman Library to celebrate the Centenary of the School.
 They were transferred to the University Archives by the Dean of the Graduate School of Education and Human Development and faculty members.
 Note: Not all series are processed.
 Ask staff for assistance.

 Restrictions on Access

 Series 1 is closed to research for 75 years from date of record creation.